Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/wave.rst

    See `Technical Details and Hints`_ below.
 Narrowness
    The actual width of each pulse: the higher the value the narrower the pulse.
-   The actual width of the area in which the single pulse is apparent is given by 4/ *Narrowness*.
+   The actual width of the area in which the single pulse is apparent is given by ``4 / Narrowness``.
    That is, if *Narrowness* is 1 the *pulse* is 4 units wide, and if *Narrowness* is 4 the *pulse* is 1 unit wide.

 .. important::

-   All the values described above must be multiplied with the corresponding *Scale* values of the object to get the real dimensions.
+   All the values described above are in local object space, i.e. they must be multiplied with the corresponding *Scale* values of the object to get the real dimensions.